 These sweet board books show the loving bond between parents and children.
 Toddlers and their parents spend a day playing, learning, and growing together.
 They’re the perfect choice for very young children with two parents of the same gender and will help all children see the love that all families have in common.

 Prince and Knight by Daniel Haak

 In this modern fairy tale, a prince travels with his parents all over the world to find a princess he would like to marry.
 However, none of the princesses he meets are quite right, and he finds he doesn’t fall in love with any of them.
 When a dragon threatens the kingdom, the prince meets a brave knight, and they work together to protect the community from harm.
 As the prince gets to know the brave knight, he realizes that he has found the love he was looking for.
 This book is a truly beautiful fairy tale!

 My Family, Your Family by Kathryn Cole

 One family has a mom and a dad.
 Another has two moms.
 Another has just one dad.
 And even another has parents, step-parents, and step-siblings!
 Families come in all different kinds of arrangements, but the common factor between them all is love.
-This adorable board book shows that love, and illustrates all the different ways that love can make a family.
+This adorable board book shows love and illustrates all the different ways love can make a family.

 Pride 1-2-3 by Michael Joosten